Gender Roles in Farming Communities: The Social Psychology of Women Farmers in India

 Parenting on Rainy Days: Creative Strategies to Support Development and Alleviate Cabin Fever

-Team IIBP Anveshan, General Psychology, issue 48, Mental Health, Social Psychology, Volume 4
+Team IIBP Anveshan, General Psychology, Issue 48, Mental Health, Social Psychology, Volume 4

 Rainy days can be a test of creativity and patience for parents trying to keep their children entertained and engaged indoors.
 While the weather may dampen outdoor plans, it also provides an excellent opportunity for families to explore new activities that promote learning and development.
 Here are some creative strategies to help alleviate cabin fever and support your child’s growth. …